russelsantos19/100-days-of-code/r1-log.md

 ### R1D93
 Today I start making the appointments component user view preference.
 You can view appointments by day, by week, and by months (same in a calendar app).
 I also revised some of my code and add shadow to the side-menu when it is open.

+### R1D94
+Spent 3-4 hours in coding today.
+And I'd be able to put a date in my appointments application.
+There's a lot to do in this project.
+I also had to add the time per appointment.
+Today I learn the importance of a unique key in v-for vuejs.